Hidden Disabilities

 Lothian operate a zero-tolerance policy towards any physical or verbal abuse directed at our colleagues or customers, and CCTV and audio recording is in operation on all of our buses.

-If you wish to report an incident or provide us with any feedback, please contact our Customer Support Department.
+If you wish to bring anything to our attention or provide us with any feedback, please contact our Customer Support Department.